yashi301/delta-demo/README.md

 # delta-demo
-this is delta demo practice
+this is delta demo practice.